Nokia-Bell-Labs/zkstream/README.md

 This repository contains the code that is published as the artifact for [the paper titled "zkStream: a Framework for Trustworthy Stream Processing"](https://dl.acm.org/doi/10.1145/3652892.3700763).
 The paper was published at the [25th ACM/IFIP International Middleware Conference (Middleware 2024)](https://middleware-conf.github.io/2024/).

+> In stream processing, managing sensitive information in a timely manner while ensuring trust remains a significant challenge.
+When parties without a priori trust cooperate to execute a streaming application, it is difficult to ensure that sensitive data is kept confidential while guaranteeing that every party executes their code honestly.
+>
+> This paper presents zkStream: a framework that leverages signatures and zero-knowledge proofs (ZKP) to add trust to streaming applications that run in the edge cloud, guaranteeing data confidentiality, provenance, and computational integrity.
+We introduce two optimizations to minimize the computational overhead associated with ZKPs, making our framework suitable for real-world applications.
+>
+> We validated our solution with existing benchmarks for streaming applications.
+Our method achieves an end-to-end latency that is between 6.5 and 15× faster than a naive implementation, demonstrating its potential for industrial adoption where trust is critical.

+This repository contains the framework (including optimizations), our library of "zero-knowledge gadgets", and the benchmarks.

 ## Repository structure

 The tag `initial-import` contains the code exactly as it was used to run the benchmarks of the paper.
 The tag `1.0.0` refers to a cleaned-up version of that code (merging some common code between projects, cleaning up the code, adding copyright information).
 The `master` branch contains the latest version, and is recommended if you want to build on this project.